flutter-it/docs/docs/documentation/watch_it/watching_streams_and_futures.md

 #### Allowing Stream Changes (allowStreamChange)

-By default, `watchStream` throws an error if the stream instance changes between rebuilds (to prevent infinite loops).
-Set `allowStreamChange: true` to allow dynamic streams:
+By default, `watchStream` expects the stream factory function to be called once and return the same stream instance.
+If you expect your stream to change between rebuilds (like when switching rooms), set `allowStreamChange: true`:

 <<< @/../code_samples/lib/watch_it/watch_stream_allow_change.dart#example

+**What happens:**
+- `watchStream` detects when the stream instance changes
+- Automatically unsubscribes from the old stream
+- Subscribes to the new stream
+- Widget rebuilds with data from the new stream

 **When to use:**
 - Stream depends on reactive parameters (like selected room ID)
-- Switching between different streams
+- Switching between different streams based on user input
-- **Warning:** Make sure the stream instance actually changes, not recreated each build
+- **Important:** The stream instance must actually change - not just be recreated with the same data

 #### Full Method Signature